AditiBhandari/south-asia-data-sources/README.md

 * [BookMyShow](https://in.bookmyshow.com/)

 ## Crime
+* National Crime Records Bureau:
+    * Accidental Deaths and Suicides in India: [Accidental deaths and suicides in 2015](http://ncrb.gov.in/StatPublications/ADSI/ADSI2015/ADSI2015.asp) and [Accidental deaths and suicides in 1967–2014](http://ncrb.gov.in/StatPublications/ADSI/PrevPublications.htm)
+    * Crime in India: [Crime in 2016](http://ncrb.gov.in/StatPublications/CII/CII2016/cii2016.html) and [crime in 1953–2015](http://ncrb.gov.in/StatPublications/CII/PrevPublications.htm)
+    * Prison Statistics in India: [Prison statistics in 2015](http://ncrb.gov.in/StatPublications/PSI/Prison2015/PrisonStat2015.htm), [Prison statistics in 1995–2014](http://ncrb.gov.in/StatPublications/PSI/PrevPublications.htm)

 * [ZipNet Project](http://zipnet.in/): ZipNet collects data from a handful of states about [stolen vehicles](http://zipnet.in/index.php?page=stolen_vehicles), [unclaimed/seized vehicles](http://zipnet.in/index.php?page=un_identified_vehicles_search&criteria=browse_all) and [missing mobile phones](http://zipnet.in/index.php?page=missing_mobile_phones).
     (cw: death/dead bodies, mental illness – this portal also has databases of unidentified dead bodies with their photos, and unidentified found people with references to mental illness)